Pelargonium grandiflorum aka Large Flower Pelargonium

 Common names

-Large Flower Pelargonium
+More information about Large Flower Pelargonium

-How to care for Large Flower Pelargonium
+How difficult is it to take care of Large Flower Pelargonium

 Large Flower Pelargonium is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.